osalyousef/SaudiInflationRateCalculator/README.md

 Saudi inflation rates calculator
 My first project , i wanted to do a project where i learn python , css and html --
-Current goal: make the site compatible with phones , every help is apperacieted --
+Current goal: nothing that matters tbh but youre welcome to suggest --
 *note: you can ignore ds.store